Services for Consumers

 The Consumer Services Division of the North Carolina Department of Insurance aims to respond promptly, clearly and courteously to consumers’ insurance-related questions and complaints, assist consumers in resolving those complaints whenever possible, and help consumers understand their options for dealing with insurance-related matters.

-Before you request our assistance, please review the two sections below:
+Before you request our assistance, please review:

 What We Can and Cannot Do